 - 1 lime, juiced

 - 1 tsp. kosher salt

-Place all ingredients in large bowl and toss to combine.
-Cover and chill for 2-3 hours.
+- Place all ingredients in large bowl.
+Add desired amount of dressing and toss to combine.
+Cover and chill for 1 hour.
 Serve with tortilla chips or as a side.